mojski/button-shop/README.md

 # Button Shop - visualize web store statistics in grafana dashboard

 Wallace and Gromit established another geniuous bussiness with Wallace's Button-Machine.
 They sell tons of buttons around the world.
 Gromit as a good software engineer prepared .NET application to manage orders, but in hurry days he wants to plan their work.
-They needs to visualise how many order they have to process to adjust future button production and packing machines.
+They need to visualise how many order they have to process to adjust future button production and packing machines.

 ```
                 __